 The variable remuneration component breaks down into a short-term and long-term component, with the short-term portion being paid out in the subsequent year.
 The long-term portion is paid out after three years provided that other criteria have been met.
-In additional, total annual remuneration is capped in each case to EUR 500,000.00.
+Total annual remuneration is capped in each case to EUR 500,000.00.

-The employment contracts of Mr. Schmidt and Mr. Bengel contain compensation payments pursuant to Sec.
-74 HGB for the term of a one-year ban on competition and full remuneration paid to the surviving dependents of deceased management board members for a six-month period.
+The employment contracts of Mr. Bengel and Mr. Schmidt provide for compensation payments pursuant to Sec.
+74 HGB for the term of a one-year ban on competition and full remuneration paid to the surviving dependants of deceased executive board members for a six-month period.

 No further pension obligations or benefits were promised in the event of termination of service.
-In the event that the Company terminates the agreement before its expiry without good reason, the management board member receives a severance payment of no more than twice the annual fixed remuneration agreed in the agreement for the remainder of the employment agreement.
+In the event that the Company terminates the agreement before its expiry without good reason, the executive board member receives a severance payment of no more than twice the annual fixed remuneration agreed in the agreement for the remainder of the employment agreement.
 In any case, no more than the remaining term of the employment agreement will be remunerated.
-In accordance with Article 14 of the articles of incorporation and bylaws, the amounts paid to the supervisory board were as follows in 2013: